Redefining Bacterial Mechanics

 Mechanical Morphotype Switching

-Based on research published in Science Advances (Eskandarian et al. 2024)
+Expanding on research published in Science Advances (Eskandarian et al. 2024)

 Genetic Control